Lawrence, No. 3 Clemson dominate South Carolina 38-3

 Clemson: The Tigers continued their progress toward the College Football Playoff since its lone close-call two months ago at North Carolina.
 Lawrence, Etienne, Higgins and Ross are as potent an offense quartet as there in the game while linebacker Isaiah Simmons and safeties K’Von Wallace and Tanner Muse lead a defense that doesn’t get beat for big plays.

-South Carolina: The Gamecocks will have plenty of time to stew over a lost season, with what coach Will Muschamp would call his deepest and most talented team.
+South Carolina: The Gamecocks will have plenty of time to stew over a lost season, with what Muschamp would call his deepest and most talented team.
 Instead, South Carolina squandered second-half leads in losses to North Carolina, Florida and Tennessee and could not mount any offense the past month with only two touchdowns in the third- and fourth quarters of the past five games.

 UP NEXT